Winston Smith

 John Heartfield’s grandson, the curator of The John Heartfield Exhibition, knows his grandfather’s photomontages were not simply reactions to leaders who place their own interests above all.
 Heartfield’s artwork was a warning.
 It was a roadmap to how bigotry, injustice, fascism, and senseless wars infect politics when their opposition is weak.
 “My grandfather understood that one of the strongest tools of fascism was propaganda, the unchallenged ability to distribute nonsense in the media to discredit facts.”

 Heartfield’s grandson built and maintains The John Heartfield Exhibition as living tribute to his grandfather’s legacy.
-It is also a growing online museum to display art and artists with integrity, courage, and compassion.
-You can help promote “art as a weapon” against fascism and senseless war by purchasing great items from the The John Heartfield Exhibition Shop or contributing even a small amount to help the exhibition continue to grow.
+It is also an expanding online museum to display art and artists with integrity, courage, and compassion.
+You can find “art as a weapon” against fascism and senseless war items in The John Heartfield Exhibition Shop.